jrwdunham/old-webapp/README.md

 -   username: `viewer`, password: `viewer`

-Use the admin account to create a new administrator-level user and delete then delete all of the default users before deploying an OLD application.
+Use the admin account to create a new administrator-level user and delete all of the default users before deploying an OLD application.

 ## Common Issues